-Some lines, such as Hairpins, Voltas, Ottavas etc., also have an effect on the playback of the score itself.
-Eachend handle is connected by a dotted line to ananchor on the staff (visible in Edit mode).
+Some lines, such as Hairpins, Voltas, Ottavas etc., have a playback effect as well as being indicative.
+Eachend handle is connected by a dotted line to an anchor on the staff (visible in Edit mode).
 These anchors indicate the extent of the playback effect.